 - Title Tags (SEO Title) — Place your keyword and its variations into this position.
 Don’t repeat the same keyword too many times.
 The title tag is usually the first and only thing a user will read before clicking through (followed by the meta description).

 - Heading Tags — Use these tags as headings and subheadings for the sections that organize your content.
 They are part of your content’s visual structure.
 Get keywords and their variations into these spots.

-- Meta Descriptions — The meta description is the text shown below the title and URL in the search results.
+- Meta Descriptions — Metadata displayed as the text shown below the title and URL in the search results.
 Meta descriptions are one of the few things a user will see and a good place to position keywords.